Home Saraband Music .

-Sample pages have been provided from each edition (click on the titles to view).
+Sample pages have been provided from each edition.
 These are copyright, and are not necessarily indicative of the standard of difficulty of the whole edition.

 These two madrigalesque fantasias were originally for viols (see SM5) but work nicely on SSA recorders.
 They come from British Library MSS 34800A-C, which was compiled during the 17th century.
 3 scores.
-To see a sample of this music please go to the Viol consort page and look at SM5
+This is the same as the Viol consort page SM5.
+The recorder edition of course has recorder clefs!

 This sonata was written for flute but can also be played on violin or recorder.
 It is not particularly difficult music.
 The figured bass has been realised, and it comes with flute, bass and keyboard parts.
 The figured bass is also given.